mobizt/Firebase-ESP32/README.md

 **Data Filtering via query parameters**

-The quey parameters that can set through the QueryFilter class.
+The quey parameters that can set using the QueryFilter class.

 These parameters are `orderBy`, `limitToFirst`, `limitToLast`, `startAt`, `endAt`, and `equalTo`.